ibm-cloud-docs/schematics/private-endpoint.md

  You cannot create multiple Virtual Private Endpoint Gateways for the same {{site.data.keyword.bpshort}} instance.
  {: important}

- Follow the steps to add the private network endpoints for {{site.data.keyword.bpshort}}:
+ The steps to add the private network endpoints for {{site.data.keyword.bpshort}}:

  1. Create a {{site.data.keyword.bpshort}} workspace.
 For more information, see [creating a workspace](/docs/schematics?topic=schematics-workspace-setup#create-workspace).
  2. Optionally, you can deploy a resource instance into {{site.data.keyword.bpshort}} workspace.
 For more information, see [deploying your resource](https://cloud.ibm.com/docs/schematics?topic=schematics-manage-lifecycle#deploy-resources).